asgard-born/Advertisement/Assets/Advertisement/AdsCore/readme.txt

-	ShowFailed     -- usually on this moment your add has already succesfully loaded Rewarded       -- use this after success finish of rewarded video Ad NotSupported   -- when current advertising doesn't support the current type of advertising NotImplemented -- when default value when callback is not ready
+	ShowFailed     -- usually on this moment your add has already succesfully loaded Rewarded       -- use this after success finish of rewarded video Ad NotSupported   -- when current advertising doesn't support the current type of advertising NotImplemented -- when callback is not ready